infor-design/enterprise-ng/docs/QUICKSTART.md

 ## IE11

 As of Angular 12 IE 11 is no longer supported.
-If you plan on using IE11, then you will need to stay on older versions of the components / angular. then it is advisable to include a number of polyfills used to plug holes in IEs JavaScript support.

-First, edit `./browsersupport`, enabling ie11 support.

-Type `npm install --save classlist.js` to add the classlist package.

 ## Add the SohoComponentsModule